-Following this offering, the market value of the Pre-Funded Warrants and Warrants, if any, is uncertain and there can be no assurance that the market value of the Pre-Funded Warrants and Warrants will equal or exceed their imputed public offering price.
+Following this offering, the market value of the Pre-Funded Warrants and Warrants, if any, is uncertain and there can be no assurance that the market value of the Pre-Funded Warrants and Warrants and Warrants will equal or exceed their imputed public offering price.
 In the event that our Common Stock price does not exceed the exercise price of the Warrants during the period when such Warrants are exercisable, such Warrants may not have any value.
-Furthermore, each Warrant will be immediately exercisable and will expire five years from its date of issuance; provided, however, that if the sum of the number of shares of Common Stock issued in this offering, plus the number of shares of Common Stock issued in the Warrants are not exercisable until the date Stockholder Approval is obtained and will expire five (5) years after the date that Stockholder Approval is obtained.
+Furthermore, if Stockholder Approval is not obtained, the Warrants will not be exercisable.